Smoked Beef Ribs

 How do you prepare beef ribs for smoking?

 How do you prepare beef ribs for smoking?
-The first thing you have to do is remove the membrane.
+The first thing I like to do is remove the membrane.
+You can leave it on if you like but I find the ribs absorb the smoke and rub flavours better with the membrane removed.
 The easiest way to do this is to use a paper towel.
 You can use a small knife to lift the membrane, grip it with the paper towel, and with steady pressure pull the membrane off, re-gripping as needed until it has all been removed.

 Preheat your smoker to 250 degrees F so it is ready to go.
 Next up, your dry rub.
 Combine paprika, chili powder, brown sugar, kosher salt, pepper, cayenne, garlic powder, and onion powder.
 Cover your ribs, use as much or as little as you like, but make sure you do both sides of the ribs.